jason44406/Depot/README.md

   * 2017/08/29 - Completed Chap 6 with what I am calling Iter A2.
 Push to GITHUB.
   * 2017/08/29 - Testing something with GITHUB....
 Seems to have worked.
   * 2017/08/29 - Begin Chap 7.
 Added Product model validation.
 Fixed automated test suite for the new validations, updated the fixtures for testing, and added a blank file in images directory to pass testing.
 Made more changes for the model validations (for Iter B2) and numerous tests.
 Push to GIHUB.
   * 2017/08/30 - Begin Chap 8.
 Completed Iter C1.
 Added "store" controller and view.
+Completed Iter C2.
+Added application layout / stylesheet.